MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-compatibility.md

 ## Minimum Microsoft .NET Framework runtime

-The requirements for .NET Framework are specified on a per node basis.
+The requirements for the .NET Framework are specified on a per-node basis.
 For specific features and versions, see [Set up and deploy on-premises environments](./setup-deploy-on-premises-latest.md#prerequisites).

 | Minimum version                        | Required since |
 |----------------------------------------|----------------|